 - BUNAC Vancouver Internship can last up to six months and is aimed at English-proficient students and graduates.

-- Oyster Worldwide offers volunteering and paid-work programmes overseas.
+- Oyster Worldwide offers volunteering and paid-work programs overseas.

-However, most of these programs follow a point based immigration system and hence, your selection for PR visa depends on the total points you score based on your education, age, language skills, work experience, etc. factors.
+However, most of these programs follow a point-based immigration system, and hence, your selection for a PR visa depends on the total points you score based on your education, age, language skills, work experience, etc. factors.